ErikanEyakndue/ALX-Pre_course/0x01-git/README.md

-upadted README file am ready to commiting
+upadted README file am ready to commiting to work